firebase/firebase-ios-sdk/README.md

 ### Running Sample Apps
 In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
-The Firebase Xcode project contains dummy plist files without real values, but can be replaced with real plist files.
+The Firebase Xcode project contains dummy plist files without real values but can be replaced with real plist files.
 To get your own `GoogleService-Info.plist` files:

 1. Go to the [Firebase Console](https://console.firebase.google.com/)